cpb-/spi-tools/README.md

 Then you can run `make install` (probably with `sudo`) to install them and the man pages.

-If you have to use a cross-compilation toolchain, simply fill the `CROSS_COMPILE` environment variable with the cross-compiler prefix.
+If you have to use a cross-compilation toolchain, add the `--host` option to the `./configure` command, as in `./configure --host=arm-linux`.
+This is the prefix to be inserted before all the toolchain commands (giving for example `arm-linux-gcc`).

 You can use `make uninstall` (with `sudo`) to remove the installed files.